Thermal Desalination Solutions for Seawater

 - Eco-friendly solutions – recycle waste steam to generate electricity

-- Trusted partnership for solutions built to last
+- Trusted partnership for solutions that are built to last

 Key Features of IDE’s MVC plants